glowcap/Toaster/README.md

 <br>

-**Guideline 9 (_under development_):**  **Announcing toast message content without focus**

-New to WCAG 2.1, satisfying  [Guideline 4.1.3](https://www.w3.org/TR/WCAG21/#status-messages)  requires that:

-In content implemented using markup languages, status messages can be programmatically determined through role or properties such that they can be presented to the user by assistive technologies without receiving focus.

-👷🏽‍♂️ _This feature is still under development.
-Currently, Toasts will block the window interaction (besides the toast) while the toast is displayed, and allows the next user focus to be the toast_

 ## Data Collection

 Toaster does not collect any data.
 This notice is provided to help you fill out  [App Privacy Details](https://developer.apple.com/app-store/app-privacy-details/).